kubernetes-sigs/cluster-api/docs/book/src/reference/metrics.md

   verbs: ["get"]
 ```

-and apply the `clusterRole` with
+and apply the `ClusterRole` with

 ```bash
 kubectl apply -f capi-metrics-reader-clusterrole.yaml
 ```

-You can run the following kubectl command to create a `clusterRoleBinding` and grant access on the `/metrics` endpoint to your Prometheus instance (`<namespace>` must be the namespace where your Prometheus instance is running. `<service-account-name>` must be the service account name which is configured in your Prometheus instance).
+You can run the following kubectl command to create a `ClusterRoleBinding` and grant access on the `/metrics` endpoint to your Prometheus instance (`<namespace>` must be the namespace where your Prometheus instance is running. `<service-account-name>` must be the service account name which is configured in your Prometheus instance).

 ```bash
 kubectl create clusterrolebinding capi-metrics-reader --clusterrole=capi-metrics-reader --serviceaccount=<namespace>:<service-account-name>